Places To Eat

 The Bull

 Troston nr Bury St Edmunds, 5 miles.
-Ben and Sam bought this pub in 2020 and have had an immediate and positive impact.
+Ben and Sam bought this pub in 2020 and have had a very positive impact.
 The menu is interesting, the wine list is impressive, and the garden is awesome in the summer.

 The Pakenham Fox

-The Street, Pakenham, 2 miles.
+The Street, Pakenham, 3 miles.
 This is a locally owned free house pub serving cask ales and meals in its pleasant restaurant with lovely outdoor space.
-Pizzas are served on Friday evenings.
+Pizzas are served on Friday evenings, and they host regular special events.